Bags mediated film atomization in a cough machine: Results and Discussion

-Remarkably, we find that the resultant droplet size distribution, measured at the exit of the \emph{cough-machine}, is well captured by a \emph{log-normal} distribution, see Fig.\,4a.
-This behaviour is confirmed for different film viscosities (1-108 cst) and shearing strengths.
+We find that the resultant droplet size statistics, measured at the exit of the \emph{cough-machine}, are very-well captured by a \emph{log-normal} distribution, see Fig.\,\ref{fig:fig7}.
+This behaviour is confirmed for different film viscosities and shearing strengths.
 Note that our measurements include droplets as small as 1\,$\mu$m that originate from the unsteady rim retraction dynamics.
-On the one hand, these measurements match very well with previously reported droplet statistics for a real cough \cite{wells1936air, nicas2005toward, balachandar2020host} but, at the same time, are in contrast with droplet size distribution suggested for bag-mediated liquid fragmentation processes \cite{villermaux2009single}.
-It has been proposed that in bag-mediated atomization scenarios, the aggregation and coalescence process of corrugations along the liquid filaments bordering inflated structures selects the droplet size distribution.
-However, our experiments demonstrate that during the bursting of a liquid bag formed from the shearing of a thin-film, drop fragments are predominantly produced via unsteady rim dynamics at the edge of retracting holes.
-Thus the fragmentation process discussed here is closer to the unsteady sheet fragmentation investigated in Ref.\,\cite{wang2018unsteady} that also yields a \emph{log-normal} droplet size distribution.
+Crucially, our measurements of the volume size distribition (Fig.\,7b) are inline with previously reported droplet statistics of bioaerosols exhaled during expiratory activities \cite{han2013characterizations, morawska2009size, johnson2011modality}.
+Previous investigations report the presence of both unimodal and bimodal \emph{log-normal} size distributions in bioaerosols exhaled by humans.
+Crucially, this variation is found to be dependent on the physiological characteristics of the test subjects.
+Therefore, a detailed investigation is warranted to quantify the influence of physiological characteristics on the physical (rheological) properties of the mucus-layer which in turn influences the droplet size statistics in exhaled bioaerosols.
+Further, we must also point that our results are in contrast with other droplet size distributions suggested for bag-mediated fluid fragmentation processes \cite{villermaux2009single}.
+Notably, it has been proposed that in bag-mediated atomization scenarios, the aggregation and coalescence process of corrugations along the liquid filaments bordering inflated structures primarily selects the droplet size distribution.
+Whereas, here we argue that a significant volume of atomized liquid is associated with small drop fragments that originate from the bursting of inflated liquid sheets.
+In addition, we must also point out that due to the fact that the droplet size statistics are measured at a distance of 10 cm from the exit of the channel, the exact population of larger droplets formed due to the breakup of bordering filaments may not be well represented in our data, since large droplets are known to ballistically fall out of the expelled turbulent puff \cite{wells1936air, chong2021extended}, thus providing a bias in the measured droplet size statistics.